Biogen-Inc/tidyCDISC/cran-comments.md

 ## Submission
 This is the first ever CRAN submission of `tidyCDISC`- a large, multifaceted shiny application designed using the `golem` framework.

 The application can perform many typical pharma-industry tasks in the clinical reporting pipeline.
 As such, many tasks require much documentation (aka vignettes), especially considering our users are primarily SAS programmers who are generally tentative around the validation of R outputs.
-We've added 11 vignettes for users (& on-boarding developers) which take ~3 minutes of compute time build and include lots of gifs and pngs, bloating the package size.
+We've added 11 vignettes for users (& on-boarding developers) which take ~3 minutes of compute time build and include lots of `GIF`s and `PNG`s, bloating the installed package size.
 Thus, I've chosen to put the entire `vignettes/` folder in the `.Rbuildignore`.
 However, our `README` is comprehensive, with lots of links to the vignettes in our `pkgdown` site [here](https://biogen-inc.github.io/tidyCDISC/).

 ## R CMD check results
 0 errors | 0 warnings | 2 notes